C/2019 Y4 (ATLAS): Initial observation and brightness

 Between the beginning of February and near the end of March, Comet ATLAS brightened from magnitude 17 to magnitude 8, representing a 4000-fold increase in brightness.
 In March 2020, the comet's brightness increased four magnitudes.
 C/2019 Y4's green or aqua colour arose from emissions of diatomic carbon with a 1.2° or 10' or 3.3 million km multicolour tail, more than twice as wide as the Sun.
 As a diffuse object, the comet would need to reach an apparent magnitude of around 3–4 to be obvious to the casual observer in a dark sky.
 A 4th magnitude comet in bright twilight is not very impressive nor obvious.
 In early April, the comet faded due to a significant fragmentation event.
-On April 14, 2020, initial estimates of water production by the comet were reported, and found "a water production rate of 1.25×1028 +/- 5×1025 mol/sec within an aperture of 100,000 km".
+On April 14, 2020, initial estimates of water production by the comet were reported, and found "a water production rate of 1.25×1028 +/− 5×1025 mol/sec within an aperture of 100,000 km".

 Orbit

 At the time of its discovery Comet ATLAS was nearly 3 astronomical units (AU) from the Sun.
 The first orbital calculations for the comet were published on the Minor Planet Electronic Circular, and were based on observations taken between December 28, 2019, and January 9, 2020, which indicating a 4,400-year orbital period and a perihelion of 0.25 AU.
 Similarities were noted between the orbital elements of C/2019 Y4 and the Great Comet of 1844 (C/1844 Y1), suggesting that C/2019 Y4 is a fragment of the same parent body, split about five thousands years ago.

 The JPL Small-Body Database using an epoch of February 18, 2020, shows C/2019 Y4 (ATLAS) with an orbital period of approximately 6,000 years, but this solution includes misleading perturbations while inside of the planetary region.
 A more useful barycentric solution before the comet entered the planetary region shows an inbound orbital period of about 4,800 years.
 The comet reached its nearest point to the Sun on May 31, 2020.
 After leaving the planetary region, the comet will have an outbound orbital period of about 5,200 years.

-The fragmentation of C/2019 Y4 in late March 2020, has changed the velocities of the fragments by up to 10 meters/second (25000km/month).
+The fragmentation of C/2019 Y4 in late March 2020, has changed the velocities of the fragments by up to 10 meters/second (25000 km/month).
 This small change in velocity can cause a big change in the long-term orbital period of these near-parabolic fragments.
 The short observation arc of ~10 days for fragments D&E results in large uncertainties in the orbital periods.
 Fragment B was observed the longest.
 Fragment D may have come the closest to Earth but due to the short observation arc has an uncertainty of ±2 million km in the close approach distance.